 The case was heard by Southern District of New York Judge, Buchwald, who sought to address the growing issue of how the Constitution applies to social media platforms as related to public issues.
 Judge Buchwald rejected the argument that Trump’s account was operated as a personal account, but rather that he “uses the account to take actions that can be taken only by the president as president.”
 The judge declined to issue an injunction ordering Trump or the White House social media director, Dan Scavino, to unblock users, however her ruling stated what the Constitution requires and expected the White House to comply with such requirements.
 She stated that “[b]ecause no government official is above the law and because all government officials are presumed to follow the law once the judiciary has said what the law is, we must assume that the president and Scavino will remedy the blocking we have held to be unconstitutional.”
 Further, Judge Buchwald concluded that blocking individuals as a result of political views they have expressed is impermissible under the First Amendment.

-Student Bio: Sara Wilbraham is a 2L at Suffolk University Law School.
+Student Bio: Sara Wilbraham is a 3L at Suffolk University Law School and a Blog Editor for the Journal of High Technology Law.
 She graduated from Quinnipiac University with a BA in Business Marketing.